softwarewolves/softwarewolves-doc/technology.md

 Clients need to present credentials to authenticate to the server.
 The XMPP servers we use in the game all accept username/password credentials.
-When authentication with the server succeeds, the client opens an *XML Stream* that will act as a container for so-called *XML Stanzas*.
-You can think of the stream as a bi-directional connection from your bot to the server and the stanzas as messages that flow over the connection.

 The aim of XMPP is to allow entities on the network communicate with each other in near-realtime.
 As far as XMPP is concerned, an entity is defined by an account on an XMPP server.